On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Proofs of Section

 is centered Gaussian with variance

 Using \(r_i=\lambda_i/a_i\), this simplifies to

 Therefore, $L=\sum_{j=1}^{d-k} Y_j^2$ is a weighted chi-square random variable, namely

-where the \(\chi_j^2(1)\) are independent chi-square random variables with one degree of freedom. \begin{proof}[Proof of~\Cref{cor:linear-concrete}] The result follows by a direct substitution into the general expression for the pretraining interaction term given in~\Cref{eq:L-isotropic-chi-square}.
+where the \(\chi_j^2(1)\) are independent chi-square random variables with one degree of freedom. \begin{proof}[Proof of~\Cref{cor:linear-concrete}] The result follows by a direct substitution into the general expression for the pre-training interaction term given in~\Cref{eq:L-isotropic-chi-square}.